Quantum feature-map learning with reduced resource overhead

 Due to the $2\pi$ gate periodicity, we assume features to be normalized to $[-\pi, \pi]$, where rescaling can be inferred from the training data $\mathcal{D}$ in advance.
 Weights are constrained to $[-1, 1]$.

 Q-FLAIR learns the quantum feature-map of a QML method with an adaptive circuit ansatz, rather than optimizing circuit parameters alone.
-Initialized with the empty ansatz $U^{(0)}(\bm{x}, \bm{\theta}^{(0)}) = I$, Q-FLAIR grows the ansatz iteratively, probing possible candidates from a pool $\mathcal{V}$ of $M$ gates.
-Analytic reconstructions, as per Eq.~\eqref{eq:analytic_form_rotation_gate}, aid in selecting the \textit{(i)} gate, along with optimal \textit{(ii)} feature and \textit{(iii)} weight, that yields the largest loss reduction in the QML method.
-Concretely, in the $\ell$-th iteration of the algorithm, the $M$ possible candidates $V_m \in \mathcal{V}$ are appended to the current circuit $U^{(\ell)}(\bm{x}_i; \bm{\theta})$
+Initialized with the empty ansatz $U^{(1)}(\bm{x}, \bm{\theta}^{(1)}) = I$, Q-FLAIR grows the ansatz iteratively, probing possible candidates from a pool $\mathcal{V}$ of $M$ gates.
+When selecting the \textit{(i)} gate that yields the largest immediate loss reduction, analytic reconstructions (Eq.~\eqref{eq:analytic_form_rotation_gate}) yield the optimal \textit{(ii)} feature and \textit{(iii)} weight at no extra quantum cost.
+Concretely, in the $\ell$-th iteration of the algorithm, the $M$ possible candidates $V_m \in \mathcal{V}$ are appended to the current circuit $U^{(\ell-1)}(\bm{x}_i; \bm{\theta})$

-To evaluate these candidate quantum feature-maps, a case distinction follows, based on the type of gate $V_m$ (see Tab.~\ref{tab:param_vs_data_dep}).
+To evaluate these candidate quantum feature-maps, a case distinction follows, based on the type of gate $V_m$ (see Fig.~\ref{tab:param_vs_data_dep}).

-If gate $V_m$ is fixed, evaluate the loss function under this $m$-th candidate feature-map, denoted by $L_m^*$, which involves quantum circuit evaluations for each training data point $\bm{x}_i$.
-If gate $V_m$ is not fixed but variational in $\alpha$, reconstruct the model output under this $m$-th candidate for each training data point $\bm{x}_i$
+If gate $V_m$ is fixed, evaluate the loss function under this $m$-th candidate feature-map, denoted by $L_m^*$, which involves quantum circuit evaluations for \emph{each} training data point $\bm{x}_i$.
+If gate $V_m$ is instead variational in $\alpha$, reconstruct ($\equiv$) the model output under this $m$-th candidate for \emph{each} training data point $\bm{x}_i$

-This reconstruction requires two additional evaluations (of the expectation value) of the candidate quantum circuit under shifting $\alpha$, described in Appendix \ref{app:reconstruction}.
-The remaining evaluation of the ($m$-th) candidate relies solely on classical computations on the reconstructions $f_{m,i}$ and does not require any further queries to the quantum computer.
-If the gate $V_m$ is both data-dependent and weight-dependent, the model output for each feature $x_{i,k}$ can be classically inferred from the reconstruction $f_{m,i}$ in Eq.~\eqref{eq:candidate_reconstruction}, by substituting $\alpha = \theta \cdot x_{i,k}$, as
+This reconstruction requires two additional estimates (of the expectation value) of the candidate quantum circuit under shifting $\alpha$, described in Appendix~\ref{app:reconstruction}.

-Otherwise ($V_m$ is weight- but not data-dependent), directly set $\alpha = \theta$ to obtain $f_{m,i}(\theta)$.
-These candidate functions $f_{m,i(,k)}(\theta)$ will now serve to express the (empirical) loss for the ($m$-th) candidate by aggregating over the data points $\bm{x}_i$, denoted as $L_{f_{m}}(\theta)$ and $L_{f_{m}}(\theta,k)$ for weight-dependent and weight-data-dependent gates, respectively.
-This leads to the following optimization problem for the \textit{(ii)} feature and \textit{(iii)} weight choice